At a recent Social Security workshop, I presented I was asked the question on every baby-boomer’s mind these days.

 4.)
-To compound the problem of market volatility, however, is that for years the government pumped $85 Billion a month into a phantom economy to essentially postpone another huge market downturn.
-Artificially suppressed interest rates provided an illusion of economic “well- being”.
+To compound the problem of market volatility, however, is that for years, the government pumped $85 Billion a month into a phantom economy to necessarily postpone another huge market downturn.
+Artificially suppressed interest rates provided an illusion of economic “well- being.”
 The result?
 Potentially massive inflation which will erode the buying power and value of our retirement funds.

 The Alternative “ifs”, “ands”, or “buts”: